Coalition casualties in Afghanistan: Canada

 Canada's role in Afghanistan, consisting of operations against the Taliban and other insurgents in southern Afghanistan (Kandahar Province), has resulted in the largest number of fatal casualties for any single Canadian military mission since the Korean War.
-A total of 159^{*} members of the Canadian Forces have died in Afghanistan between February 2002 and 29 October 2011.
+A total of 159^{*} members of the Canadian Forces died in Afghanistan between February 2002 and 29 October 2011.
 Of these, 132 were due to enemy actions, including 97 due to IEDs or landmines, 22 due to RPG, small arms or mortar fire, and 13 due to suicide bomb attacks.
 Another six Canadian soldiers died due to friendly fire from their American allies while conducting combat training operations.
 An additional 19 Canadian soldiers have died in Afghanistan as a result of accidents or non-combat circumstances; 6 in vehicle accidents, 3 unspecified non-combat-related deaths, 3 suicide deaths, 2 in a helicopter crash, 2 from accidental falls, 2 from accidental gunshots and 1 death from an illness.
 635 soldiers had been wounded in action and 1,412 received non-battle injuries since April 2002, up to their withdrawal in March 2014.